wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 Load average
 ------------

-Wazuh can be configured to monitor the Linux ``uptime`` command and alert when it is higher than a given threshold, like 2 in this example.
+Wazuh can be configured to monitor the Linux ``uptime`` command and alert when it is higher than a given threshold, like two load averages in this example.

 This can be configured in ``agent.conf`` or ``ossec.conf``: